US judge blocks Indiana 2nd trimester abortion procedure ban

 The Indiana measure signed by Republican Gov. Eric Holcomb would make it illegal for doctors to use medical instruments such as clamps, forceps and scissors to remove a fetus from the womb except to save the pregnant woman’s life or prevent serious health risk.

-Indiana Solicitor General Thomas said legislators wanted the ban “because they think the procedure is unethical.”
+Indiana Solicitor General Thomas Fisher said legislators wanted the ban “because they think the procedure is unethical.”

+The anti-abortion group Indiana Right to Life urged an appeal of Barker’s ruling.

+“It’s disgusting that the abortion industry can simply overturn a law they dislike by filing a lawsuit,” said Mike Fichter, the group’s president and CEO.
+“Dismemberment abortions are painful and barbaric.
+No baby deserves this horrific death sentence.”

 Indiana lawmakers didn’t go as far as those in Louisiana, Georgia, Kentucky, Mississippi and Ohio, where bills were enacted barring abortion once there’s a detectable fetal heartbeat, as early as the sixth week of pregnancy.
 Missouri’s governor signed a bill approving an eight-week ban on abortion, with exceptions only for medical emergencies.
 Alabama outlawed virtually all abortions, even in cases of rape or incest.
 Those bans haven’t taken effect, and all are expected to face legal challenges.